 These are those cookies!
 And I have to tell you, they’re something special.

 Have you ever had those butter almond thins from Trader Joe’s?
 When I used to buy them, I could eat the whole box.
 In one sitting.
 Literally.

-Or, speaking of food on airplanes, do you remember back in the day when flights would include nuts and a snack?
-There were these ginger-like cookies I always found so comforting.
+Or, speaking of food on airplanes, do you also remember back in the day when flights would include assorted nuts and a snack?
+There were these crunchy ginger cookies I always found so comforting.

 - 1 teaspoon baking soda